White House defends coronavirus safety measures as another staffer falls ill

-But McEnany on Friday pointed to new steps taken to further protect top officials, noting that the White House is now conducting contact tracing and putting in place all guidelines recommended for essential workers.
-"We've taken every single precaution to protect the president," McEnany insisted to reporters in a White House press briefing.
+But McEnany on Friday pointed to new steps taken to further protect top officials, noting the White House is now conducting contact tracing and putting in place all guidelines recommended for essential workers.
+"We've taken every single precaution to protect the president," McEnany insisted to reporters at a White House news briefing.
 She also pointed to regular cleanings and adherence to distancing guidelines of six feet between individuals that are not always followed at crowded White House events.

 Still, Trump and Pence maintain busy public schedules.
-The vice president, who has led the White House coronavirus task force, on Friday flew to Iowa to meet with faith leaders about holding "responsible" gatherings and to discuss the food supply at the headquarters for Midwestern grocery chain Hy-Vee Inc. According to a White House official speaking on condition of anonymity, a Pence staffer tested positive for the virus prompting officials to deplane Air Force 2 on Friday morning and briefly delay the planned takeoff.
-It was not immediately clear whether the staffer with the virus had been aboard the plane.
+The vice president, who has led the coronavirus task force, flew to Iowa on Friday to meet with faith leaders about holding "responsible" gatherings and to discuss the food supply at Midwestern grocery chain Hy-Vee Inc's headquarters.
+According to a senior administration official cited in the media pool report, a Pence staffer tested positive for the virus, prompting staffers to deplane Air Force 2 on Friday morning and briefly delay the planned takeoff.

+"Out of abundance of caution we went back and looked into all the person's contacts most recently," the official said, adding that six individuals who may have been in contact with the infected person were removed from the flight before it departed.
+Trump on Friday attended a public event at the World War Two memorial with elderly veterans where neither Trump, first lady Melania Trump, the veterans nor military officials seen at the ceremony wore masks.

 DICTATORS, KINGS, AND QUEENS Even as White House staffers don masks, protective facial coverings have been a harder sell for Trump and Pence.